 The Toy-Rescue.com platform is collaborative.
 People who can’t find parts for their toy can ask for help from 3D designers who can model them.
 And web visitors who don’t have a 3D printer can have printed parts sent to them thanks to the community of Dagoma “Makers.”

 In parallel, Dagoma is working on designing a filament made from plastic toys that are impossible to repair.
 This filament could be used just like any other filament and therefore serve to repair broken toys.

 This professional campaign titled 'Toy Rescue' was published in France in December, 2019.
 It was created for the brand: Dagoma, by ad agency: TBWA.
 This Integrated medium campaign is related to the Professional Services industry and contains 1 media asset.
-It was submitted almost 3 years ago.
+It was submitted over 3 years ago.

 Advertising Agency: TBWA \ PARIS, France

 Copywriters: Swann Richard, François Claux

 Motion Design Editor: Nicolas Duval

 Assistant Art Director: Pauline Huet

 3D Supervisor: Younes Chekouh / TBWA \ ELSE